HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Experiments

 \subsubsection{Hierarchical Modular Routing}

-To assess the contribution of each routing stage, we compare three configurations: global-only, local-only, and the full model.
-In the global-only setting, images are assigned to a single expert based on dataset-specific embeddings, and detection is performed using the expert dedicated head over shared region features.
-In the local-only setting, global routing is disabled, and tokens are directly assigned to local experts via a content-aware gating function, with outputs aggregated for detection.
-The full model combines both stages, enabling hierarchical routing from domain-level assignment to token-level specialization.
+To assess the contribution of each routing stage, we compare three configurations: domain-only, scene-only, and the full model.
+The domain-only variant performs expert selection using dataset-level embeddings, while the scene-only variant relies on content-aware routing for region-level specialization.
+The full model combines both stages through hierarchical routing.